MarkAStevens04/cloudflare-kinetics-editor/README.md

 - Handle parameters better
     - Package them for simulation
     - Allow editing in SIMULATE dropdown menu
+    - BUGFIX!!
+Do simple michaelis menten, then add a 2nd product.
+Vmax and Km get duplicated.
+Need to double check params don't exist before adding more.
+- Michaelis-Menten, change what your enzyme is
+    - Modify what your enzymeID is in the Michaelis-Menten kinetics!
+    - More Robust "important chemical" handling.
+Make it a dictionary or something instead?
+So instead of "enzymeID: string" we would have "keystoneIDs: string[]"
+- Add Inhibition mechanism!
+- Fix deleting rates.

 # React + Vite + Hono + Cloudflare Workers
 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/templates/tree/main/vite-react-template)